scivision/PyLivestream/README.md

     with HD Netflix due to deep buffering, but it will show up on livestreaming.
 -   Do Skype / Duo / FaceTime work excellently for you on your network?
     If not, live streaming will not work well.
 -   Try a wired (Ethernet) connection to the Internet.
-I have seen very expensive consumer WiFi APs that just had bad performance in real world strenuous use (like live streaming).
+    I have seen very expensive consumer WiFi APs that had bad performance in real world strenuous use (like live streaming).

+### YouTube stream health

+Particularly when streaming with a static background `-image`, YouTube will often warn in "Stream Health":

+> The stream's current bitrate is lower than the recommended bitrate.

+Disregard this warning as long as your image looks OK.

 ### FFmpeg References